Ciro23/movie-app/README.md

 - Basic user signup/login;
 - Add/remove a movie to/from own watchlist;
 - Display user watchlist on his profile page;
-- Change the website language;
+- Change the website language.

 ## How to setup
 - Clone this repository to your website root folder;
 - Import the database tables with the database.sql file in /app/config/ into your database;
-- Rename the .env.example to .env and insert all your private data
+- Rename the .env.example to .env and insert all your private data.